hms-dbmi/pic-sure-all-in-one/README.md

 5. In Jenkins you will see 5 tabs: All, Configuration, Deployment, PIC-SURE Builds, Supporting Jobs

 Click the Configuration tab, then click the button to the right of the Initial Configuration Pipeline job.
 It resembles a clock with a green triangle on it.
+See Additional Information below for how to connect to a remote SQL instance.

 6. Provide the following information: